deniz-oezdemir/Pipex/README.md

 * The `pid_t fork()` function creates a new process by duplicating the existing process (parent process).
 It's like making a copy of our program.
 The original program continues running as the 'parent,' and the new copy runs as the 'child.'
 We can tell which one is which because `fork()` gives 0 to the child and a number to the parent.
 If something goes wrong, it gives -1.

+* The `int dup2(int oldfd, int newfd)` duplicates a file descriptor.
+It takes two arguments: `oldfd`, the file descriptor to be duplicated, and `newfd`, the file descriptor to which oldfd should be duplicated.

 * The `pid_t waitpid(pid_t pid, int *status, int options)` function is used to wait for a particular child process to complete its execution.
 The `pid` parameter is the process ID of the specific child process for which the parent is waiting.
 We use `NULL` as the second parameter because we aren't interested in storing the exit status of the child process.
 The third parameter, `0`, signifies that we're not adding any extra options.

 * The `int access(const char *pathname, int mode)` function "checks whether calling process can access the file pathname" (refer to source 3).
 In our case the condition `access(path, F_OK) == 0` checks if the file specified by the path exists.